BrianMacIntosh/alexa-skill-test-framework/README.md

 * `reason`: The reason.
 See the [SessionEndedRequest][sessionendedrequest docs] documentation.
 * `locale`: Optionally, an override locale for the request.

+### alexaTest.addEntityResolutionToRequest(request, slotName, value, id)
+Adds an entity resolution to the given request.
+Returns the given request to allow call chaining.
+* `request` The intent request to modify.
+* `slotName` The name of the slot to add the resolution to.
+If the slot does not exist it is added.
+* `value` The value of the slot.
+* `id` The id of the resolved entity.

 ### alexaTest.test(sequence, [description])
 Tests the skill with a sequence of requests and expected responses.
 This method should be called from inside a Mocha `describe` block.
 * `sequence`: An array of requests to test.
 Each element can have these properties: